Board Members

 Board member

-At the Rotterdam Philharmonic Orchestra (Netherlands).
-At the Orchestra she manages processes of change, and quality control.
+Until recently, she worked as policy adviser at the Rotterdam Philharmonic Orchestra (Netherlands).
+She managed processes of change, and quality control.
 Previously, she supervised projects and programmes to optimise working processes at the Dutch Public Prosecution Service, in order to enable the professionals in the organisation to focus all their attention, knowledge and talents on the primary process.

 Fields of knowledge and experience